dkletran/ai-assistant/README.md

 2. Customize the chat prompt for your AI assistant: `src/prompt.txt`
 3. Configure your bucket for Terraform states: `terraform/backend.tf`
 4. Configure your project, region, and OpenAI key secret name in `terraform/locals.tf`
-5. Configure your Docker repository (in Artifact Registry) in `cloudbuild.yaml`, section `substitutions`
+5. Configure your Docker repository (in Artifact Registry) in `cloudbuild.yaml`, section `substitutions`, variable `_DOCKER_REPO`
+6. Optional: if you have a custom domain name, configure it in `cloudbuild.yaml`, section `substitutions`, variable `_DOMAIN_NAME`; otherwise just remove the variable
-6. In Cloud Build, create a trigger that listens to the `push to master` event of your GitHub repository.
+7. In Cloud Build, create a trigger that listens to the `push to master` event of your GitHub repository.
 Detail instructions could be found here: https://cloud.google.com/build/docs/automating-builds/github/build-repos-from-github?generation=2nd-gen